PSPDFKit/Xamarin-Android/README.md

 ### Customization

-To customize PSPDFKit Activity UI elements use standard Android themes.
-When using AppCompat, PSPDFKit will color actionbar and other elements according to colorPrimary and colorAccent attributes.
+To customize `PdfActivity` UI elements, use theme based on `Theme.AppCompat`.
+PSPDFKit will color actionbar and other elements according to `colorPrimary` and `colorAccent` attributes.
 Example theme definition:

 ```xml
 <style name="MyApplicationTheme.Theme" parent="Theme.AppCompat.Light.DarkActionBar">